Tim Hodgson (cricketer)

 Timothy Philip Hodgson (born 27 March 1975) is a former English cricketer.
 Hodgson was a left-handed batsman.
-He was born at Guildford, Surrey, while he was educated at Wellington College and Durham University.
+He was born at Guildford, Surrey, and educated at Wellington College and Durham University.

 Hodgson made his debut for Essex in a List A match against Gloucestershire in the 1996 AXA Equity and Law League.
 From 1996 to 1998, he represented the county in 8 List A matches, the last of which came against Leicestershire in the 1998 AXA League.
 While representing Essex, Hodgson was also undertaking further education with Durham University.
 It was while studying there that he represented a British Universities team in 5 List A matches in 1997, the last of which came against Hampshire.